kevchant/AzureDevOps-FabricDWDBProject/README.md

 It can be used to deploy the contents of a Database Project to a Microsoft Fabric Data Warehouse.
 Using the new target platform.

 A brief overview is below.
-However, there is also a [wiki for this project](https://github.com/kevchant/AzDo-FabricDWDBProject/wiki).
+However, there is also a [wiki for this project](https://github.com/kevchant/AzDo-FabricDWDBProject/wiki) that covers multiple topics.

 It uses a YAML pipeline, which you can find in the AzureDevOpsTemplates folder.